An aerial view of a green forest with a wooden construction visible among the tree tops.

 8. Treehotel

-Imagine a tree house gone boutique hotel and you have the Treehotel – six customised tree houses spread out in a forest.
+Imagine a tree house gone boutique hotel and you have the Treehotel – eight customised tree houses spread out in a forest.
 Leading architects have created little havens of contemporary design in the middle of nature here, allowing visitors to immerse themselves in the unspoiled landscape.
 You’ll find your home in the trees an hour outside of Luleå, way up north.

-10. Icehotel
+9. Icehotel

 Come April every year and the entire Icehotel in Jukkasjärvi melts down – well, part of it, anyway.
 One part of the Icehotel stays open all year round.
 Solar panels harvest energy from the sun, which is then used to keep the ice from melting.
 The rest of the hotel melts down and is built up again in the colder season using ice and snow from the nearby Torne River.
 Artists decorate the interior, making the hotel an art exhibition as well.
 There are also warm accommodation alternatives all year round.